 rastafarian friend in jinka omo valley

-My new Rastafarian friend that accompanied us the one morning when we went up to the Omo Valley museum.
+My new Rastafarian friend that accompanied us the one morning when we went up to the Omo Valley Museum.

 jinka ethiopia child that followed us around